joaolessab/new-years-goals--react-native/README.md

 2. Press `a` or run `yarn android`;
    - Android Studio Emulator needs to be running before executing command;
 3. Press `i` or run `yarn ios`;
-   - If iOs Simulator does not work, run `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer` in your terminal;
+   - If iOs Simulator does not work, run: `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer` in your terminal;
 4. Press `w` or run `yarn web`;

 - You can serve on both simulators at the same time, yes!